eweiner/WLHSTeam2-PackageTracker/README.md

 Finally, Javascript/html/css were the best language choices because it allowed for the use of the Google Maps API, an API that became depricated for Java, python and a few other languages on January 29th.
 The fantastic framework that Google has built made the use of Google Maps in the solution seem necessary.

+Both the Requirements Answers and UserGuide are Rich Text Format Files, so they should be opened with a word processor that is compatible with that type to be read.